Gartner spent plenty of time in 2020 focusing on the legal tech market, and we look forward to more as 2021 kicks into gear.

 - Subject rights requests: Growing privacy laws will drive huge growth in people filing SRRs, an easily automated task to reduce the workload on lawyers, while speeding up the process.

 - Third-party risk management: Risk management is a growing part of doing business with any entity and a risk management software can help fill out the standard forms and provide common provisions.

 - Consent and preference management: Identifying a need for consent and tracking user data privacy automation preferences is a growing legal requirement across most consumer/business communications.
-Ensuring consent is given, while allowing users to revoke their consent and maintain records is a task suited to automated rules processing.
+Ensuring consent is given via a GDPR compliance software, while allowing users to revoke their consent and maintain records is a task suited to automated rules processing.

 Summary: legal tech delivers solutions now